Families of patients who drowned after Florence flooding lash out at deputies

 Linda Green said her daughter had been slowly improving after suffering from bouts of schizophrenia, and had willingly gone with the deputies as part of a routine to monitor her medication.

-Rose Hershberger, Green's oldest daughter and a senior in high school, lamented about not having her mother during milestones in her life, like picking out a prom dress or her forthcoming graduation.
+Rose Hershberger, Nicolette Green's oldest daughter and a senior in high school, lamented about not having her mother during milestones in her life, like picking out a prom dress or her graduation.

 "Every night is just a constant lack of sleep," Hershberger said.
 "All I see is my mother, and I hear her screams and her cries."